13 Vitamins from A to K: How to Get Enough

 Table of Contents

-In this blog post, we will discuss the 13 vitamins from A to K and what each vitamin does for your body.
+This blog post will discuss the 13 vitamins from A to K and what each vitamin does for your body.
 We will also go over how you can get enough of the 13 different vitamins in your diet and show you some of the best foods that offer these 13 vitamins.

 Introduction

 Most of us understand that vitamins are good for us.
 Many of us take supplements to improve the supply of vitamins in our bodies.
-However, it had not been until 1912 that Polish biochemist Casimir Funk thought of the principle of vitamins, which he called crucial amines.
+However, it was not until 1912 that Polish biochemist Casimir Funk thought of the principle of vitamins, which he called crucial amines.

 Vitamins are small natural substances that all living microorganisms need.
 They assist in the metabolic process, converting fat and carbohydrates right into power, and they likewise figure in the development of bone and soft cells.

-Checking out the substantial selection of vitamins and also supplements offered at the area of organic food stores today.
-It’s hard to believe that before the 1930s, food was the only resource for vitamins.
-And for those of us staying in the industrialized globe, the vitamin supplement market is mainly unnecessary since we can still obtain all the vitamins we require from the food we eat.
+Check out the substantial vitamins and supplements offered at organic food stores today.
+It’s hard to believe that before the 1930s, food was the only vitamin resource.
+And for those of us staying in the industrialized world, the vitamin supplement market is mainly unnecessary since we can still obtain all the vitamins we require from our food.
 Besides, several refined foods have minerals and vitamins added to them.

 • What are they?